nucypher/nucypher/docs/source/guides/getting_started.md

 Note that using `--syncmode light` is not 100% stable but can be a life savior when using a mobile connection (or congested hackathon wifi...).

-### Provider URI

-Nucypher uses the node's IPC-File to communicate, specified by `provider_uri`.
-By default in ubuntu, the path is `~/.ethereum/goerli/geth.ipc` - This path will also be logged to the geth-running console on startup.

 Connect to the Geth Console to test your ethereum node's IPC:
 ```bash